Cacti/documentation/RRDTool-Specific-Features.md

 performs the percentage calculation.

 You may of course add `GPRINT` legends as usual.
-If you do this for the "% Used" entry only, you will get surprising results, if your rrd file holds either `MAXIMUM`, `LAST` and/or `MINIMUM` consolidation function(s).
+If you do this for the "% Used" entry only, you will get surprising results, if your RRD file holds either `MAXIMUM`, `LAST` and/or `MINIMUM` consolidation function(s).
 This is left as an exercise to you :)

 This set of CDEFs is used to colorize the background of a graph with different colors for day, night and weekends.
 The CDEFs are created as usual, we will show the CDEF definition only.
-Examples are taken from rrdtool-users mailing list courtesy Erik de Mare.
+Examples are taken from RRDTool-users mailing list courtesy Erik de Mare.
 Here are the definitions

 #### Background for Daytime